Pages

 The Idea:

 I can quickly locate each meteor burst by scanning along the visual waveform.
 This is useful as it means I don't need to play all eight hours of recorded audio to hear the meteor bursts.
 I can actually see them.
-Thus scanning through eight hours of recorded audio can often be done in a matter of minutes.
+So scanning through eight hours of recorded audio can often be done in a matter of minutes.

 StreamWriter.
 Multiple web stream recording!